colabottles/toddl/about/index.md

 ## What was the inspiration behind this site&quest;

-First, [the navigation by Reggie Bowers].(https://codepen.io/bowersrd/#)So I had to have that navigation.
+First, [the navigation by Reggie Bowers](https://codepen.io/bowersrd/#).
+So I had to have that navigation.

 Brenda Storer has some awesome pens.
 Like the ones I forked to do the layout.
 [This pen](https://codepen.io/brendamarienyc/pen/oZMxOY), and [this pen](https://codepen.io/brendamarienyc/pen/BRyQzg), and [this pen](https://codepen.io/brendamarienyc/pen/VXKrqL).